 One of the biggest mistakes I see freelancers making, especially new freelancers, is not leaving enough time for themselves.
 They work every waking hour, never taking a day off to recharge or engage with their hobbies.
 If you take no time off to recharge, you will burn out.
 This is a fact.
 And as many of us already know, burning out will cost you a lot more time than taking a short vacation.
 Taking time off to enjoy yourself and relax may not sound like it has a direct benefit to your business, but if you want to keep powering through you need some downtime to recuperate.
-And in my experience, taking some well deserved time-off wipes out creative block for weeks.
+And in my experience, taking some well-deserved time off wipes out the creative block for weeks.
 Talk about an investment, right?
-And anyway, you’ve worked hard to build a freelance business, you should be able to enjoy the fruits of your labour, right?
+And anyway, you’ve worked hard to build a freelance business, you should be able to enjoy the fruits of your labor, right?

 Grow your network – Meet other designers in co-working spaces

-I met dozens of website owners, developers, writers, designers, illustrators and photographers.
+I met dozens of website owners, developers, writers, designers, illustrators, and photographers.
 We would work together in the co-work space during office hours and go for beers in the evening.
 We would help one another with our work, find solutions to problems and share our tips on managing clients or finding new work.
 The things I learned from these different freelancers had a huge positive impact on my business.
-Almost every day someone would say something that truly revolutionised my business, and in just one year of travel I’d doubled my freelance income.
+Almost every day someone would say something that truly revolutionized my business, and in just one year of travel, I’d doubled my freelance income.